cncf/tag-security/assessments/guide/outline.md

 The proposing project must provide a written document that describes the project and its security.
 The document must contain the following information, at a minimum.
 Where security considerations do not fit into the outline below, if possible, add a sub-section when possible such that the additional content conforms to the general flow of the review.

+Projects are encouraged to cross link additional supporting documents or details from their repo into the self-assessment.

 ## Metadata